Recording a Journal Entry

-You may need to enter a miscellaneous transaction to be shown on your financial reports that does not involve creating an invoice, receiving a payment, or paying a bill.
-Examples of this miscellaneous journal entry would include recording an owner’s distribution, or reclassifying an expense mistakenly posted to the wrong account.
+You may need to enter a miscellaneous transaction to be shown on your financial reports that do not involve creating an invoice, receiving a payment, or paying a bill.
+Examples of this miscellaneous journal entry would include recording an owner’s distribution or reclassifying an expense mistakenly posted to the wrong account.

 You can also import your bank transactions to automatically create journal entries.
 See Connecting Your Bank Accounts for Accounting Journal Entries.

 How to Record a Journal Entry in Patriot Software

 - The transaction date will default to today’s date.
 Change the date, if needed.

 - Include a brief description of your journal entry.

 - If you have set up departments, select an optional department.
 For more details, see Managing Accounting Departments.

 - You can also create a new account “on the fly” by clicking the +Add New link.
 A modal will appear with fields for you to create your new account.
 For more information, please read, Setting Up Your Chart of Accounts.

 - You have two options for making your journal entry.
 The toggle at the right of the page “USE DEBITS/CREDITS” can be used for your preferred display method.